 - Control your emotions.
 If you hear something you don’t like, try not to respond with anger.
 Take a few deep breaths and acknowledge your feelings in a constructive way.

-“Teens want to feel respected and valued, and that you trust them to make good choices,” Boyd said.
+“Teens want to feel respected and valued, and that you trust them to make good choices,” Nikki said.
 “Communicate in a way that allows the teen to feel like they have a say in creating the rules or what constitutes acceptable behavior.”